addyosmani/backbone-fundamentals/chapters/03-internals.md

 ## Models

-Backbone models contain interactive data for an application as well as the logic around this data.
+Backbone models contain data for an application as well as the logic around this data.
 For example, we can use a model to represent the concept of a todo item including its attributes like title (todo content) and completed (current state of the todo).

 Models can be created by extending `Backbone.Model` as follows: